 The mission of York College’s undergraduate public health program is to engage in teaching, learning, scholarship and service to foster and sustain a healthier New York City and to promote culturally responsive, evidence-informed solutions to reduce disparities and promote health and wellness among urban populations.

-- To employ basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology.
+- Address the basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology.

-- To evaluate the basic concepts of legal, ethical, economic, and regulatory dimensions of health care and public health policy and the roles, influences, and responsibilities of the different agencies and branches of government.
+- Address the basic concepts of legal, ethical, economic, and regulatory dimensions of health care and public health policy, and the roles, influences and responsibilities of the different agencies and branches of government.

-- To explain the foundations of biological and life sciences and the concepts of health and disease.
+- Address the foundations of biological and life sciences and the concepts of health and disease.

-- To utilize the concepts and applications of basic statistics.
+- Identify and apply the principles of basic statistics.

 The Public Health (BS) Program is part of the school of Health Sciences and Professional Programs, Health and Human Performance Department